SmartGuppy/blog.smartguppy.com/_posts/2020-06-06-mental-health-job-prospects.md

   Here, OwlCove's writer Jaden has compiled useful information for those wondering about mental health and its effects on future careers.
 share: true
-Title: Will having a mental disorder affect my job prospects?
+title: Will having a mental disorder affect my job prospects?
 ---
 ## Will having a mental disorder affect my job prospects?
 And other common questions on mental health